OlegPugachev/ParallelVTTTranslator/README.md

 ### Parameters:

---input — path to a .vtt file or directory
+--input — path to a .vtt or .srt file or directory

 --lang — target translation language (default: ru)